 Keep in mind, for solid stone steps to work out perfectly, you would need to do a lot planning before anything is built, or have custom steps cut, which will mean a very long wait time.

-Step 2: Dig Area for Stone
+Step 2: Dig Area for Natural Stone Steps

 Before you place your first stone step, you’ll want to make sure the ground is level.
 I used a shovel to dig out the area where I would be placing the stone.
 I dug it a little deeper than the height of the stone and got it as close to level as I could.